issac0723/issac0723.github.io/_projects/2_project.md

 #### __Features__
-- The The ability to log overnight sleep.
+- The ability to log overnight sleep.
 - The ability to log sleepiness during the day.
 - The ability to view these two categories of logged data.
 - Storing data locally or in a database.